90 day public comment period for the proposed Pebble Mine is now open

 EDUCATE your friends and family and hold them accountable to submit comments as well.

 Attend one of the Alaska hearings and testify about the DEIS and the need for the U.S. Army Corps of Engineers to select the No Action Alternative; encourage your friends, staff, or membership to do the same.

 Share your concerns about the DEIS with your elected representatives.

 What this comment period entails:

-Currently, the comment period is 90 days (March 1 through May 31) with 9 public hearings in Alaska.
+Currently, the comment period is 90 days (through July 1) with 9 public hearings in Alaska.
 Though the U.S. Army Corps of Engineers will be the lead agency, it is equally important that members of Congress, the U.S. EPA, the President and, (if in Alaska) the Governor are aware of continued, broad opposition to the proposed Pebble mine.

 Commenting on the Draft Environmental Impact Statement (DEIS) is the last formal opportunity for the public to tell the lead permitting agency to say no to the Pebble Mine - the environmental and socio-economic consequences and impacts of Pebble’s phase one proposal are too high and a “no action alternative” should be taken when it comes to Pebble’s application.

 You can find additional talking points throughout the comment period on the Save Bristol Bay blog.